canton-foundation/cips/CPRP-spec.md

 Without controls, an attacker could register names resembling legitimate institutions on permissionless resolvers.
 CPRP mitigates this through:
 - The trust tier system: permissionless resolver credentials are T4, which institutional trust policies will reject.
 - The collision management system: if a legitimate institution registers the same name on a featured resolver, the collision is detected and the higher-trust registration prevails.
-- Governance-based collision arbitration for disputed names across featured resolvers.
+- Governance-based arbitration for disputed names across featured resolvers (deferred to the future governance CIP).

 ### Network Confusion Attacks